Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/_index.md

 ### Chapter 4
 # **Advanced**
 ___
-Here are tutorials for advanced users.
+Here are tutorials for advanced users of the Ventus Cloud.
 ___

 {{% children style="h4" depth="2" %}}